CyberDogFK/MPS-Development-Test/README.md

 ## How to start

+If you have Docker, you can use: docker-compose up

-I recommend use for starting IDE you like
+If not, I recommend use for starting IDE you like
 1. You need to download repo on your computer
 2. In /src/resources/application.properties you must connect SQL Database, add your driver, url to db, and login with password